 - Maintains a healthy heart: Numerous studies find that those who are involved in strong, happy relationships have a lower risk of cardiovascular disease compared to those in more stressful situations.
 Additionally, they are shown to have the best blood pressure values.

-- Reduces stress levels: When you have a close friend by your side, a feeling of support and security permeates during difficult situations or emotions.
+- Reduces stress levels: When you have a close friend by your side, a feeling of emotional support and security permeates during difficult situations or emotions.

 - Better sleep: Because loving relationships result in less stress, you will be better able to sleep well and feel refreshed when you wake up in the morning.
 It is easier to ease tension when a feeling of support is happiness surrounds you.